ShiruiH/EOWater/paper/paper.md

 # Conclusion

-3-4 dot points on usefulness of this toolkit for water resources management.

-- Efficient and low-cost software for large-scale monitoring of water surface areas over days to decades.
-- Novel raster-based methodology using special pixel values and avoiding the computational burden of processing vector data.
-- End-to-end workflow that produces maps of water surface areas ready-to-use by end users and can be scheduled for live monitoring.
+The `EOWater` toolkit provides an efficient and low-cost software solution designed for large-scale monitoring of water surface areas across temporal scales, from daily observations to decadal analyses.
+This approach leverages a novel raster-based methodology, optimising data processing by using special pixel values that ease the computational burden typically associated with vector data processing.
+By focusing on pixel-based operations, the methodology ensures rapid and scalable analysis suitable for extensive datasets.
+The end-to-end workflow produces ready-to-use water surface area maps, which can be easily scheduled for live monitoring, making the system both adaptable and accessible for a wide range of end users, including environmental managers, researchers, and policymakers.
+This tool represents a significant advancement in remote sensing applications for water resource management, allowing for continuous, automated monitoring with minimal processing overhead.

 # Acknowledgements

 This work was funded by the Hydrometric Networks and Remote Sensing Program, Murray-Darling Basin Authority, Australian Government.

 # References